coast-framework/coast/docs/routing.md

 Coast uses a different set of middleware functions when responding to an api request vs a site request.

-The `api-routes` do not check for layouts and a host of other things, making them lighter-weight than their site counterparts.
+The `api` routes do not check for layouts and a host of other things, making them lighter-weight than their site counterparts.

 ## Route Resources